 Finally, it's important to note that the amount of insurance you can get for a salvaged car varies from company to company.
 Often, insurance companies are willing to provide liability coverage - insurance that covers any damage that you cause with your car.
 Some companies also offer collision coverage for salvaged cars, though they might not cover the full value of the vehicle.

-No, you cannot insure a car with a salvage title in California, as salvage vehicles are cars that have been declared a total loss.
-You can, however, get coverage on a previously salvaged car if you have it repaired and inspected by a state-certified mechanic.
+No, you cannot insure or drive a car with a salvage title in California, as salvage-titled vehicles are cars that have been declared a total loss.
+You can get coverage on a previously salvaged car if you have it repaired and inspected by a state-certified mechanic.
 If it’s declared safe to drive, the DMV will issue the car a revived title.… read full answer

 Several insurance companies, including Allstate and Geico, sell policies to vehicles with a revived title.

-How to Register a Revived Salvage Vehicle in California
+How to Register a Car with a Revived Title in California

 Pay all applicable title and registration fees (can vary from case to case)

-If a previously salvaged car is declared safe to drive, the DMV will issue the car a rebuilt title.
-Several insurance companies, including Allstate and Geico, sell policies to vehicles with a rebuilt title.
+Although insurance companies in Texas won’t insure a car with a current salvage title, you can get coverage if you have the vehicle repaired and inspected by a state-certified mechanic.
+If it’s declared safe to drive, the DMV will issue the car a rebuilt title.
+Several insurance companies, including Allstate and Geico, sell policies for vehicles with a rebuilt title.

-Keep in mind that some insurers will only sell liability insurance for rebuilt cars, meaning that they won’t pay for any physical damage to the vehicle.
+Keep in mind that some insurers will only sell liability insurance for rebuilt cars, meaning they won’t pay for any physical damage to the vehicle.
 Even if you are able to get collision and comprehensive insurance, your policy may not cover the full value of the car if it’s totaled again.
+Additionally, insurance for a rebuilt car may be more expensive than insurance for a standard vehicle.

 Yes, Progressive covers formerly salvage-titled vehicles.
 If the car was rebuilt and inspected after being salvaged, Progressive offers full coverage on specific vehicle models.
 If a vehicle is not eligible for full coverage, the policyholder can purchase a liability-only policy or a policy that includes both liability and comprehensive insurance.
 You cannot get coverage from any reputable insurer for a car currently holding a salvage title, however, as such vehicles are illegal to drive.… read full answer